joerivanveen/bloembraaden/README.md

 The website itself is build with simple templates that you put in the admin interface.
 You also point to the `/instance/example` folder through that admin interface.

+#### Known bugs
+The templating engine has 2 known bugs:
+1) If you define two regions that are exactly the same (in compressed html), only one is processed.
+Just add a css class to one of the regions to have them differ and process correctly.
+2) The detecting of nested tags fails in some complex situations where the same tags are repeated on the page.
+Unfortunately there is no workaround, this has to be fixed.
+Working on it.

 ### SSL
 Both static as well as the Bloembraaden site / vhost must use ssl.
 Bloembraaden does not work without ssl.